Data-Liberation-Front/csvlint.rb/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-### Testing

-The codebase includes both rspec and cucumber tests, which can be run together using:

-    $ rake

-or separately:

-    $ rake spec
-    $ rake features

-When the cucumber tests are first run, a script will create tests based on the latest version of the [CSV on the Web test suite](http://w3c.github.io/csvw/tests/), including creating a local cache of the test files.
-This requires an internet connection and some patience.
-Following that download, the tests will run locally; there's also a batch script:

-    $ bin/run-csvw-tests

-which will run the tests from the command line.

-If you need to refresh the CSV on the Web tests:

-    $ rm bin/run-csvw-tests
-    $ rm features/csvw_validation_tests.feature
-    $ rm -r features/fixtures/csvw

-and then run the cucumber tests again or:

-    $ ruby features/support/load_tests.rb